SHARE THIS ARTICLE

 Because extreme and adventure sports are not always covered by standard health, life, and travel insurance, if they’re part of your life—while you’re at home or on vacation—you’ll want to look into insurance extension options that you can add-on to a more basic plan.

-What specifically is covered in your extreme sports insurance plan will vary by insurance company, but many will offer Adventure Sports Insurance, Extreme Sports Insurance, and Sports and Activities coverage as add-ons.
+What specifically is covered in extreme sports insurance plans varies by insurance company, but many will offer Adventure Sports Insurance, Extreme Sports Insurance, and Sports and Activities coverage as add-ons.

 Related: A Complete Guide to Winter Sports & Ski Holiday Insurance